Djordje Jovičić

-Djordje Jovičić (born 18 May 1976) is a Serbian basketball coach currently serving as a consultant for the Converge FiberXers of the Philippine Basketball Association.
+Djordje Jovičić (born 18 May 1976) is a Serbian basketball coach previously served as a consultant for the Converge FiberXers of the Philippine Basketball Association.

 Education

 Djordje Jovičić attended the University of Belgrade from 1995 to 2000 where he pursued a degree in sport and physical education.
 He received a masters' degree in basketball at the Basketball Academy Belgrade.

 Career

 Jovičić worked in several countries like his home country Serbia, Romania, China, Indonesia, and in the Philippines.
 He served on his home country's different youth basketball clubs.
 He also coaching some youth clubs in pampanga.

 In October 2022, Jovičić was appointed as head coach of Pelita Jaya in the lead up to the 2023 season of the Indonesian Basketball League.
 The team lost to Prawira Bandung in the finals.
 Jovičić left the team by the end of 2023.

 In September 2025, Jovičić was hired as consultant of Converge FiberXers of the Philippine Basketball Association, joining another fellow Serbian coach Rajko Toroman.